DataDog/datadog-agent/test/README.md

     -  ./molecule3.sh --base-config ./molecule/<scenario>/provisioner.run.yml prepare --force --scenario-name <scenario>

-    # A test can be ran on the molecule that does not destroy itself when and if it fails
+    # A test can be ran on the molecule that does not destroy itself when and if it fails (Will skip the prepare and create phase cause those already ran)

     -  ./molecule3.sh --base-config ./molecule/<scenario>/provisioner.run.yml test --scenario-name <scenario> --destroy=never

     # This is the funally step where we destroy everything.
 You can use the run or setup script here

-    -  ./molecule3.sh --base-config ./molecule/<scenario>/provisioner.run.yml destroy --scenario-name <scenario>
+    -  ./molecule3.sh --base-config ./molecule/<scenario>/provisioner.setup.yml destroy --scenario-name <scenario>

+    ----- Example -----

+    # (Compose) - Setup machine and Requirements
+    -  ./molecule3.sh --base-config ./molecule/compose/provisioner.setup.yml create --scenario-name compose
+    -  ./molecule3.sh --base-config ./molecule/compose/provisioner.run.yml prepare --force --scenario-name compose

+    # (Compose) - Run Unit Tests
+    -  ./molecule3.sh --base-config ./molecule/compose/provisioner.run.yml test --scenario-name compose --destroy=never

+    # (Compose) - SSH Into the Machine
+    -  ./molecule3.sh --base-config ./molecule/compose/provisioner.run.yml login --scenario-name compose

+    # (Compose) - Destroy your dev instance (!!!
+Remember dev instances do not get cleaned up as they do not identify as zombie instances, please destroy your instance at the end)
+    -  ./molecule3.sh --base-config ./molecule/compose/provisioner.setup.yml destroy --scenario-name compose

 ### Troubleshooting